ohrite/slips/style-guide.md

 !SLIDE

 ### Designer
-"After I make some mocks, I pair with a Developer on implementation."
+"After I prototype in [software], I pair with a Developer on implementation."

 !SLIDE